 You are advised, admonished, and warned to make backups of your data on a flash drive or in some secondary location.
 Do not rely exclusively on the CS department to save you.
 We are unable to retrieve any files from backups for students.
 For more information, see Account Policies & Lab Rules.

-If you are having other problems with your quota, please double check that you are classified correctly on the network, that you really are taking up less disk space than your quota limit, and that you have deleted all unnecessary files.
-Then, see the System Administrators in 1140 TMCB if you need further assistance or don't know how to go about doing these things.
+If you are having other problems with your quota, please double check that you really are taking up less disk space than your quota limit and that you have deleted all unnecessary files.
+If you need further assistance please contact the System Administrators.

-To delete files with Dolphin, you should find the files you want to delete and select them.
+To delete files with the file browser, you should find the files you want to delete and select them.
 You can then delete them either using the Delete key or by right clicking on them and selecting

 Move to Trash.
 Then, make sure to empty the Trash!